ruiwenge2/MultiPong/README.md

-MultiPong - A multiplayer pong game (and its my birthday today :D)

 Hey guys!
-Today is my birthday (wow the same month as @CodingCactus, @Coder100, and @PixiGem), and I made a multiplayer pong game where you can either play against another person online or against the computer!
+I made a multiplayer pong game where you can either play against another person online or against the computer!
 Here are the features:

 - See your opponent's moves
 - Play against the computer